-I have always found it ironic that some of Silsbee's smallest and seemingly least significant works have become the ones that received the most attention.
-Perhaps it is because the more significant buildings have succumbed to the wrecking ball or maybe it says something about the values created by architectural historians.
+I have always found it ironic that some of Silsbee's smallest and seemingly least significant works are the ones that received the most attention.
+Perhaps it is because the more significant buildings have succumbed to the wrecking ball or maybe this has some deeper insight into the values of architectural historians.

-One of these modest gems is a cottage he designed for Lincoln Park.
-It was commissioned in 1888 and served as toilet facilities for the park.
-An initial rendering of the project that appeared in the local construction journal, the Building Budget, was prepared by Prairie School architect George Maher.
+One of these modest gems is a cottage that Silsbee designed for Lincoln Park.
+It was commissioned in 1888 and served as toilet facilities for the park and nearby zoo.
+A rendering of the project that appeared in the local construction journal, the Building Budget, was prepared by Prairie School architect George Maher.

 The structure is a Chicago Landmark, possibly the greatest distinction and protection given to any of Silsbee's structures anywhere.
 It was lovingly restored two years ago and is currently used as a volunteer coordinator's office for the park's gardens.